 If you’re in the midst of de-cluttering your life but you’re finding things are just too much and getting on top of you, the key is to prioritize.
 Make lists of what needs to be done and when.
 That way you can see everything written down and this alone will begin to reduce your stress levels as you put in place a plan of action, seeing that things are do-able.
 Hypnosis can help in many ways to reduce stress and anxiety during this time, and it has a lot to do with your breathing.
-Taking deep breaths is so helpful, it can regulate your heart, which may feel like it’s about to jump out of your chest, and get it back to a normal, steady rhythm.
+Taking deep breaths is so helpful, it can regulate your heart, and get it back to a normal, steady rhythm.
 A helpful breathing technique, and an easy one to remember, is called the 7/11.
-This is when you breath in for a slow count of 7 and exhale, through your mouth, for a slow count of 11.
+This is when you breath in for a slow count of 7 and exhale, through your mouth, for a count of 11.
 As you’re doing your deep breathing concentrate on saying some calming thoughts to yourself as well, things like:

 - I am safe

 - This feeling will pass and no harm will come to me

 - I will get through this